 It's very confusing with Recess, as it's made explicitly clear in the series that it takes place over the course of the Fall of 1997 until the Summer of 1998 (and then Fall 1998 for Recess: Taking the Fifth Grade), even for the episodes made in the 2000s (this is firmly established in Recess: School's Out)

 Made even worse when you realize that Lilo and Stitch were originally from the Disney Animated Canon, which means that all of the Disney Channel cartoons take place in the same universe as all of the Disney animated features...
-EEK!
+EEK!.
+Though it is also strongly implied that each of the Disney Canon films take place within their own canon (Final Fantasy style) frivolous crossovers notwithstanding.

 In one episode of Duck Dodgers, Dodgers gets his dry cleaning mixed up with Hal Jordan's and ends up as the newest Green Lantern when he finds the power ring in Jordan's uniform pocket.